prihafin/structural/readme.md

 console.log(test_data.toString());
 ```

-Now, running `node index.js` would print out:
+Now, first run `structural definitions.h` to generate the javascript file `definitions.js` and then execute `node index.js`.

+The output would be:

 ```
 AbcdefghijAbcdefghij
 and this goes both ways
 ```

-as the CapitalizeA transformation will capitalize all the 'a' characters when reading and then lowercase the 'A' characters when writing.
+The CapitalizeA transformation will capitalize all the 'a' characters when reading and then lowercase the 'A' characters when writing.

 ## Notes